Maximum Eigenvalue Detection based Spectrum Sensing in RIS-aided System with Correlated Fading: Introduction

 \subsection{Contributions}

 This paper aims to design an efficient spectrum sensing for RIS-aided CR networks.
 In particular, we consider sensing of a single antenna PU at the SU equipped with multiple antennas and assisted by RIS.
 The SU is assumed to be capable of configuring RIS phase shifts to improve the test statistics for the detection.
-The main contributions of this paper are listed below. \begin{enumerate} \item This paper proposes MED for spectrum sensing for RIS-aided CR networks in the presence of correlated fading and correlated noise. \item The exact distribution of the largest eigenvalue of the central Wishart matrix is derived, which is then used to obtain the proposed MED's detection and false alarm probabilities. \item We also present an approach to configure RIS phase shift optimally to maximize the expected test statistics, i.e., the largest eigenvalue of the received sample covariance matrix, under signal present hypothesis. \item Our numerical analysis demonstrates that increasing the number of RIS elements and configuring RIS phase shifts optimally will enhance the ROC.
-Additionally, we also demonstrate that the detection probability of MED approaches $1$ for a moderate number of RIS elements, especially with optimally configured RIS. \end{enumerate}
+The main contributions of this paper are listed below. \begin{enumerate} \item This paper proposes MED for spectrum sensing for RIS-aided CR networks in the presence of correlated fading and correlated noise. \item The exact distribution of the largest eigenvalue of the central Wishart matrix is derived, which is then used to obtain the proposed MED's detection and false alarm probabilities. \item We also present a near-optimal approach to configure RIS phase shift that maximizes the expected largest eigenvalue of the received signal sample covariance matrix. \item Our numerical analysis demonstrates that increasing the number of RIS elements and configuring RIS phase shifts optimally will enhance the ROC.
+We also demonstrate that the detection probability of MED approaches $1$ for a moderate number of RIS elements, especially with optimally configured RIS. \end{enumerate}